-Contractor Services, Limited means a development used for the provision of electrical, plumbing, heating, painting, catering and similar contractor services and the accessory sales of goods normally associated with the contractor services where all materials and equipment are kept within an enclosed building (i.e. no outside storage except vehicles), and there are no primary manufacturing (except accessory manufacture activities) or fleet storage in excess of what the Development Authority deems appropriate in the context of the surrounding areaef more than four vehicles.
+Contractor Services, Limited means a development used for the provision of electrical, plumbing, heating, painting, catering and similar contractor services and the accessory sales of goods normally associated with the contractor services where all materials and equipment are kept within an enclosed building (i.e. no outside storage except vehicles), and there are no primary manufacturing (except accessory manufacture) or fleet storage in excess of what the Development Authority deems appropriate in the context of the surrounding area.

 Contractor Services, General means development used for industrial service support and construction.
 Typical uses include cleaning and maintenance contractors, building construction, landscaping, concrete, electrical, excavation, drilling, heating, plumbing, paving, road construction, wastewater systems or similar services of a construction or light manufacturing nature which require on-site outside storage space for materials, construction equipment and/or vehicles normally associated with the contractor service.
-This may include accessory Any sales, display, office and/or technical support service areas shall be accessory to the principal general contractor use.
+This may include accessory sales, display, office and/or technical support service areas.